 Carbon exists in the atmosphere primarily as the gas carbon dioxide.
 Carbon dioxide is essential to photosynthesis in plants and is also a prominent greenhouse gas.
-It is an important component of Earth's atmosphere because it absorbs and emits infrared radiation, thereby playing a role in the greenhouse effect.
+It is an important component of the Earth's atmosphere because it absorbs and emits infrared radiation, thereby playing a role in the greenhouse effect.

 Carbon emissions stem from all sources of fossil fuel burning, and the concentration of carbon dioxide in the atmosphere has increased by about 30% because of changes in human activity and practical use over the last 200 years.